getndazn/kopytko-unit-testing-framework/README.md

   }
 }
 ```
-Remark: You can use any name (except Kopytko Packager's `dev` reserved environment name) for the test environment, just be consistent.
+Remark: You can use any name for the test environment, just be consistent.

 3. Setup test script in your `package.json` and force no-prefixing kopytko-unit-testing-framework module's files
 ```json